Creating Digital Art Using 2D Fourier Transforms

 Introduction

 Digital art can explore concepts and techniques rooted in mathematics.
 One such method involves the use of two-dimensional Fourier transforms to create intricate and randomized patterns.
-This article outlines how to generate "lumpy" spatial frequency images in CMY (cyan, magenta, yellow) using a simple mathematical framework.
+This article outlines how to generate "lumpy" images in CMY (cyan, magenta, yellow) using a simple spectral construction.

 Method